Package Managers \`a la Carte: A Formal Model of Dependency Resolution: The Package Management Problem

 \subsubsection{Ecosystems}

-The first section of Table~\ref{tbl:comparison} describes the particular use case for which a package manager exists.
-As noted, package managers generally fall into two categories: language package managers and system package managers.
-The intended use for language package managers is in distributing libraries and tools to developers in a specific programming language, and system package managers in administering a full operating system.
+Package managers fall into two broad categories: language package managers distribute libraries and tools to developers in a specific programming language; system package managers administer a full operating system.
 The lines between these often blur; system package managers do distribute language libraries, and language package managers can facilitate setting up a development environment with system dependencies.
-System package managers tend to lag behind the latest versions of libraries as they maintain a coordinated, coherent package set within the ecosystem, while language package managers prioritise freshness with less coordination.
+Almost all package managers group packages in a centralised repository for discoverability and curation, which ranges from validating version constraints~(\S\ref{sec.background.survey.version-constraints}) to maintaining a coherent package set, a single mutually compatible version per name replacing version constraints, like Homebrew~(macOS), Nix, \TeX\ Live, and Stackage~(Haskell).